yashkolli/Video-Summarization-Using-Attention/README.md

 ## Training the model

-Modify the config file with the path of the dataset.
-And run, ` python train.py
+Before training the model, make sure you have the preprocessed datasets with you.
+Modify the config file with the path of the preprocessed datasets.
+And run,<br>
+`
+python train.py
 `